plediii/coord_util/README.md

 coord_util also depends on `numpy` (tested with 1.6.1).

-coord_util contains a module for storing geometries in a useful database format.
+coord_util contains a module for storing geometries in a useful database format, `trajdb`.
 In order to make use of this module, coord_util depends on the presence of `sqlite3` and `h5py`.

 Scripts for building all of the above dependencies in the user's home